 Nehali Vishwanath debated for Klein High School in Houston, Texas for four years where she served as the team’s president.
 Nehali is a three time TFA State qualifier, three time NFL Nationals qualifier, and became Klein’s first ever TOC qualifier.
 She also ranked in the top 15 PF teams in the nation in 2013, amassed the most state points in Texas in 2014, and was ranked 14th in Texas' NSDA points record.
 Currently, Nehali works as a private coach while attending Johns Hopkins University.

 Maya is in her fourth year of Public Forum Debate at Bellaire High School in Houston, Texas, where she serves as the president of the debate team.
 She is a two-time qualifier to the Texas Forensics Association State Tournament, where she cleared to octofinals and placed within the top 10 speakers.
-She debated in outrounds at Laird Lewis, finals of the Holy Cross Round Robin and Plano West Tournament, and was named co-champion of the Peach State Classic.
+She debated in outrounds at Laird Lewis, finals of the Holy Cross Round Robin and Plano West Tournament.
+This year, she was named co-champion of the Peach State Classic, and Isidore Newman runner-up and top speaker.
 Outside of PF, Maya placed 6th in World Schools Debate at 2016 NSDA Nationals and was named among the top 15 speakers.
 Maya and her partner rank 25th in the nation on VBriefly.
 She coached two middle school teams to late outrounds at 2016 NSDA Nationals and is excited to be an instructor at VBI!